liquidraver/MCKeySearcher/README.md

 ## Requirements

-- Ubuntu 20.04 or later
+- Ubuntu 24.04 (recommended) or Ubuntu 22.04
 - CUDA-capable GPU (GTX 1080 or better recommended)
-- CUDA toolkit 11.0 or later
+- CUDA toolkit 12.5 or later
 - 64-bit system with AVX-512 support (for maximum performance)

 ## Installation on Fresh Ubuntu